DeepwaterExploration/legacydocs/docs/guides/pi_setup.md

 To stream more than one exploreHD at the same time, you can add an `&` to the code and run another one with the respective video device and port number.

-You can make this command auto run to make your ROV camera streaming system!
+You can make this command autorun to make your ROV camera streaming system!
 ### Receiving

 To receive the stream on a Windows or Linux laptop or PC run: